vikram-seagate/Lyve-Cloud-Solutions-Samples/S3-Replication-to-LC/README.md

 - The sample code only replicates newly created objects from S3 to Lyve Cloud as soon as they are created.
 Please note, existing objects are not replicated to Lyve Cloud.
 - Error capturing and reporting is limited, some failures may not be reported.

 **Note:** Full access permissions are provided for this sample code.
 However, for using this solution in a production environment the principle of the least privilege model should be applied.
+The least privileges required to run this solution are:
+- `s3:GetObject` - for `Resource` S3 ARN
+- `secretsmanager:GetSecretValue` - for `Resource` Secret ARN
+- `logs:CreateLogStream`
+- `logs:CreateLogGroup`
+- `logs:PutLogEvents`

+A sample privilege in JSON format is given below in the [Appendix](#appendix) section

 ## Setup Instructions
 ### Step 1: Get Lyve Cloud credentials and endpoints